nrage4/Data-Engineering-Capstone-Project/README.md

 4) Webscraping / data cleaning

-Web scraped the index.html and cleaned the scraped data to create a table
+Web scraped the index.html that was given and cleaned the scraped data to create a table